nobeam/lattice-summaries-lattices-legacy/README.md

 ### Allowed lattice file formats

-TODO @michael:
+> :memo: TODO @michael:
-    - add tables of allowed elements and attributes
+>    - add tables of allowed elements and attributes
-    - i have added an examplary table for the Dipole element. we need a separate table for each element!
+>    - i have added an examplary table for the Dipole element. we need a separate table for each element!

 | Generic Element | MAD-X      | elegant |
 | --------------- | ---------- | ------- |